wobh/org.wobh.common-lisp.games.wumpus/README.md

 Hunt the Wumpus
 ===============

-Common Lisp implementation of Gregory Yob's classic game.
+A Common Lisp implementation of Gregory Yob's classic game.